Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Introduction

-Heart rate and blood pressure are main physiological information for the monitoring of cardiovascular diseases~\citep{perret2009heart,fuchs2020high}, and it can be measured by utilizing various physiological sensors and medical equipment.
+Heart rate and blood pressure are main physiological information for the monitoring of cardiovascular diseases~\cite{perret2009heart,fuchs2020high}, and it can be measured by utilizing various physiological sensors and medical equipment.
 Heart rate is commonly measured by utilizing electrocardiography (ECG) and photoplethysmography (PPG) sensors.
 ECG employs electrodes attached to body to record electrical activities caused by contractions and relaxations of the heart.
 PPG is a non-invasive method that uses a light source and photodetector attached at skin to measure volumetric variations of blood in microvessels.
 The heart rate can be measured by computing peak-to-peak intervals of physiological signals in the time domain or by analyzing power spectrum in the frequency domain.
 On the other hand, blood pressure can be measured based on oscillometric methods, which record the magnitude of oscillations using a blood pressure cuff.
 A catheter-based method is an invasive approach to measure blood pressure, and it involves direct insertion of a sensor into an artery to measure real-time arterial blood pressure (ABP).
 SBP and DBP can be computed from peak and valley values of the ABP signals.
-Pulse transit time (PTT) is temporal delay of blood pulse waves which travel from the heart to an acral site such as a fingertip, and it is known that PTT is closely correlated with blood pressure~\citep{geddes1981pulse}.
-Although there have been proposed blood pressure estimation methods by analyzing PTT from ECG or PPG signals~\citep{barvik2021noninvasive,ganti2020wearable}, these approaches have intrinsic limitations of requiring skin contacts.
+Pulse transit time (PTT) is temporal delay of blood pulse waves which travel from the heart to an acral site such as a fingertip, and it is known that PTT is closely correlated with blood pressure~\cite{geddes1981pulse}.
+PTT is measured differently depending on the distance between the heart and acral sites, resulting in a temporal delay in the PPG signals at each region.
+Although there have been proposed blood pressure estimation methods by analyzing PTT from ECG or PPG signals~\cite{barvik2021noninvasive,ganti2020wearable}, these approaches have intrinsic limitations of requiring skin contacts.